-What can affect my skin reaction?
+What can make my skin reaction worse?

-- Having treatment to areas (groin, buttocks) where there are skin folds can make your skin reaction worse as the skin is warm, moist and may rub together causing friction - Having chemotherapy alongside radiotherapy can make your skin reaction worse - Smoking can make your skin reaction worse if you need help to stop, please ask for advice - A skin reaction is more likely if you are overweight due to more skin folds
+- Having radiotherapy to areas, such as the groin or buttocks, where there are skin folds can make your skin reaction worse as the skin is warm, moist and may rub together causing friction - Having chemotherapy alongside radiotherapy can make your skin reaction worse - Smoking can make your skin reaction worse if you need help to stop please ask for advice

-Your treatment team will talk to you about your usual daily skin care routine.
+Your treatment team will talk to you about your daily skin care routine.
 They will let you know if any changes are advised.
-Please talk to them about any worries you have.
+Please talk to them about any worries you may have.

-Who do I contact if I have any questions or concerns whilst on treatment?
+Who do I contact if I have any questions or concerns?

-All our staff are here to make sure your treatment goes as smoothly as possible and to support you through this difficult period.
+All our staff at Queen Elizabeth Hospital Birmingham are here to make sure your radiotherapy goes as smoothly as possible and to support you through this difficult period.
 If you have any questions about your treatment or side effects, please do not hesitate to ask your doctor or any of the radiographers for advice.

-During your treatment and for up to six weeks after if you need urgent advice, please contact the oncology hotline on 07789 651 543.
+During your treatment and for up to six weeks after your course has finished, if you need urgent advice due to side effects or are feeling unwell contact the oncology hotline on 07789 651543.

-In the event that your call is not answered, please leave a message stating your name, hospital number, contact number and a short message.
+In the event that your call is not answered, please leave a message stating your name, hospital number, contact a telephone number and a short message.

-What do I need to do once I have finished my treatment?
+What do I need to do when I have finished my radiotherapy?

 Once you have completed your treatment, the acute side effects may continue for a few weeks even though you are no longer receiving treatment.
+Continue with the advice that was given to you during your radiotherapy until the side effects stop.
+If you are unsure of what to do, please ask a radiographer or your doctor before you finish your radiotherapy.

-You will be seen by your doctor when you have completed your treatment and this will be 6-12 weeks after the end of your treatment.
+You will be seen by your doctor when you have completed your treatment and this will be 6-12 weeks after the course has ended.
 If you do not receive an appointment in the post within this time then please contact the secretary of your doctor who will be able to check this for you.

-Your follow-up appointments will continue for months/years.
+Your follow-up appointments will continue for months/years after your radiotherapy has ended.
 During these appointments it is important that you mention any side effects or problems that have occurred since completing your treatment.
-This enables your medical team to manage any late side effects in the best way possible.
+This enables your medical team to help manage any late side effects.

-Travelling to your treatment appointments
+Attending your appointments

+Train

-Train: University Station is the closest train station to the hospital and is only a 5-10 minute walk away.
+University Station is the closest train station to the hospital and is only a 5-10 minute walk away.
 There is also a shuttle bus running from the train station to the Cancer Centre, for those patients who have difficulty walking.

+Driving
-Driving: Car parking in Car Park D is free for patients attending daily radiotherapy treatment appointments.
-Car Park D is located directly opposite the doors to the Cancer Centre, Heritage Building, Queen Elizabeth Hospital.
-The postcode for your satellite navigation device is B15 2GW.

-If you do drive, please bring in the ticket you have taken to access the car park and the radiographers will exchange this for a prepaid one so you can exit the car park without charge.
+Car parking in Car Park D is free for patients attending for daily radiotherapy treatment.
+Car Park D is located directly opposite the doors to the Cancer Centre.
+The post code for your satellite navigation system is B15 2GW.
+If you do drive, please bring in the ticket you have taken to access the car park and the radiographers will exchange this for a prepaid one so you may exit the car park without charge.

+Hospital transport

-Hospital transport: Hospital transport is only provided if you have a medical need that stops you from using private or public transport.
-If you need any help/advice please contact: Patient Transport Services on 0800 035 6511.
+Hospital transport is only provided if you have a medical need that stops you from using private or public transport.

+If you need any help/advice or to book transport please contact: Patient Transport Services on 0800 035 6511 (Monday-Friday 08:00-18:00)